esphome/esphome-docs/cookbook/lvgl.rst

     - To use the desired icon, prepend the copied codepoint with ``\U000``.
 The Unicode character escape sequence has to start with capital ``\U`` and have exactly 8 hexadecimal digits.
     - To translate the escape sequence into the real glyph, make sure you enclose your strings in double quotes.

-.. _lvgl-cook-ckboxmark:
+.. _lvgl-cookbook-ckboxmark:

 Restore checkbox mark
 ---------------------

 If you configure a custom font as the ``default_font`` used by LVGL and this font does not contain the `FontAwesome <https://fontawesome.com/>`__ symbols, you may observe that some widgets won't display correctly; specifically :ref:`lvgl-widget-checkbox` won't show the checkmark when it's checked.

-To work around this issue, simply import only the checkmark symbol in the desired size and apply it through :ref:`lvgl-cook-theme` to all the checkboxes in the configuration:
+To work around this issue, simply import only the checkmark symbol in the desired size and apply it through :ref:`lvgl-cookbook-theme` to all the checkboxes in the configuration:

 .. code-block:: yaml